LeanKurtEscano/LeanKurtEscano/README.md

 **What I'm up to:**
 - 🚀 Building AI-powered applications that solve real problems
-- 🧠 Experimenting with LangChain, vector databases, and RAG systems and other AI Tools
+- 🧠 Experimenting with LangChain, vector databases, and RAG systems
-- 📱 Creating seamless mobile experiences
+- 📱 Creating seamless mobile experiences with React Native
-- 🎯 learning every day
+- 🎯 Contributing to open-source and learning every day

 <br clear="right"/>